 ACW chief executive Nick Capaldi told BBC Wales: "With all capital projects it's an interactive process between ourselves and the organisation, so during the course of a project things will change and will develop."

 "I think it's always difficult when you're closed for a period to be certain about the speed and pace with which audiences will return, and it's a challenge that all projects of this sort will face.

-"And let's remember that we've been faced with this unprecedented period of economic austerity, and I think that's added additional pressures."'Wanting to explore'
+"And let's remember that we've been faced with this unprecedented period of economic austerity, and I think that's added additional pressures."